eCommerce Credit Card Fraud: How to Detect & Prevent Credit Card Fraud For Your Online Business

 - Different shipping and billing addresses.
 Obviously, there are any number of legitimate reasons why a customer would want to ship an order to a different address.
 However, fraudsters almost always ship orders to somewhere other than their victim’s billing address.
-It’s in your best interest to verify the shipping address – just in case.
+Be especially suspicious if expedited shipping is also requested.

 - Multiple orders of the same item.
 It’s not out of the ordinary for a customer to order multiple quantities of an item.
 However, if you see an order for an unusually large number of the same item from an individual customer (not a B2B order), you might want to check it out before you ship anything.

 - Multiple orders to the same shipping address with different payment cards.
 Again, we have to emphasize that there are plenty of legitimate reasons why a customer might want to do this instead of just putting all orders on the same card.
-However, it’s a hallmark of fraudulent activity and you should definitely make an inquiry with the customer before processing the orders.
+However, it’s a hallmark of fraudulent activity.

 - Unexpected international orders.
 If your business normally only processes orders in your home country, a sudden order that needs to be shipped to a foreign country should get your attention and warrant further inquiry before approval.
 As we’ll see below, some countries have significantly higher rates of online fraud than others.

 - Velocity attacks.
 A velocity attack occurs when a hacker makes multiple attempts to run different credit card numbers in rapid succession.
 Often using bots, the idea is to keep trying until a number is found that works.